Top 10 Pitfalls

 3. Failing to read and understand forms and contracts

 It can be tempting to speed the process along by signing forms you haven’t read.
 After all, nobody really likes reading the fine print.
 But taking the time to understand what you’re signing can avoid a lot of problems later on.
 For example, you don’t want to find out you’re on the hook for a six month listing agreement to sell your home if you'd only like your house on the market for three months.
 Make sure all the blanks on the form are filled in before you sign it, and make sure you receive a copy.

 When you fall in love with a property, it can be hard to walk away.
 Stick to your budget and be aware of the risks of forgoing a home inspection for a chance to win a bidding war.
 Making your offer conditional on a home inspection is a smart decision because a qualified home inspector, engineer, or contractor, can identify underlying problems with a home’s major systems; like heating and electrical.
 Skipping an inspection is a gamble because you’ll leave yourself vulnerable to a much more costly problem later on.

 5. Assuming everything is included

-Don’t assume that the stove, washing machine, and dryer, or other items, are included with the sale.
-The seller may want to take the dishwasher with them, and the hot water tank might be under a rental contract that you’ll be required to take over.
-The best way to protect against any surprises is to detail all the items (known as chattels) you expect to be included in your written offer.
-In the offer, you can also include a clause requiring the seller to pay out any outstanding leases on the home’s major systems.
+Don’t assume the stove, washing machine, dryer, or other items, are included with the sale.
+The Seller may want to take the dishwasher with them, and the hot water tank might be under a rental contract that you’ll be required to take over.
+The best way to protect against surprises is to detail any 'chattels' you expect to be included, within your written offer.
+You can also include a clause requiring the Seller to pay out any outstanding leases on the home’s major systems.